-In a random sample of 8000 links we find only 6138 responding with an HTTP 200 OK, whereas the rest of the links yield a variety of HTTP status codes, like 404, 403, 500 and others - resulting in 23% of the links in the reference corpus preserved at the Internet Archive being currently inaccessible on the web18 - making targeted web crawling and preservation of scholarly references a key activity for maintaining citation integrity.
+We ran a live URL check over a sample of 364415 links found in the reference corpus.
+Of the 364415 links we find 305476 (83.8%) responding with an HTTP 200 OK, whereas the rest of the links yield a variety of HTTP status codes, like 404, 403, 500 and others - resulting in about 16% of the links in the reference corpus preserved at the Internet Archive being currently inaccessible on the web20 making targeted web crawling and preservation of scholarly references a key activity for maintaining citation integrity.